backstage/community-plugins/workspaces/orchestrator/plugins/orchestrator/README.md

 #### Development instruction

+TODO: following instructions are outdated, we need to update them for the new backstage-community home.

 Checkout the backstage-plugin

 `git clone git@github.com:janus-idp/backstage-plugins.git`

-If you need to change the OpenAPI spec, edit the [openapi.yaml](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/openapi/openapi.yaml) according to your needs and then execute from the project root folder:
+If you need to change the OpenAPI spec, edit the [openapi.yaml](https://github.com/backstage/community-plugins/blob/main/plugins/orchestrator-common/src/openapi/openapi.yaml) according to your needs and then execute from the project root folder:

 `yarn --cwd plugins/orchestrator-common openapi`

-This command updates the [auto-generated files](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/auto-generated/api/) and the [auto-generated docs](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/orchestrator-common/src/auto-generated/docs).
+This command updates the [auto-generated files](https://github.com/backstage/community-plugins/blob/main/plugins/orchestrator-common/src/auto-generated/api/) and the [auto-generated docs](https://github.com/backstage/community-plugins/tree/main/plugins/orchestrator-common/src/auto-generated/docs).

 > NOTE: Do not manually edit auto-generated files

-If you add a new component in the spec, then you need to export the generated typescript object [here](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/orchestrator-common/src/openapi/types.ts).
+If you add a new component in the spec, then you need to export the generated typescript object [here](https://github.com/backstage/community-plugins/blob/main/plugins/orchestrator-common/src/openapi/types.ts).
 For example, if you define

 ```yaml
 components: